Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Mixed autonomy

-Second, the strict coupling between the mathematical modeling and the control law evaluation is a critical restriction for studying mixed autonomy.
-Differently from isolated autonomy, full autonomy is indeed often evaluated with respect to a system-level objective.
-However, its system dynamics are often much simpler than that of mixed autonomy.
-In full autonomy settings, all autonomous components are known and need not be modeled, and uncertainty from human behavior is largely eliminated.
-Even so, full autonomy is far from solved; however, numerous full autonomy settings can be analyzed using techniques from control theory, in particular when the system dynamics may be modeled within a number of powerful mathematical frameworks, including partial differential equations \cite{Lighthill1955, Richards1956, payne1979freflo, aw2000resurrection}, ordinary differential equations \cite{gipps1981behavioural, Treiber2000, Bando1994, Bando1995}, queuing systems \cite{miller1961queueing, heidemann1996queueing, van2007modeling}, etc. In a number of cases, control theoretic performance bounds can be analytically derived or an optimal controller may even be found directly.
+Second, the degree of uncertainty in the \textit{system dynamics} is greater in mixed autonomy than in full autonomy.
+In contrast to isolated autonomy, full autonomy is indeed often evaluated with respect to a system-level objective, such as average travel time.
+However, its system dynamics often exhibit low uncertainty due to the simple fact that much of the system's state evolution is directly determined by autonomy.
+That is, all autonomous components are known, as are the effects of their actions; and uncertainty from human behavior, common to isolated and mixed autonomy, is largely eliminated.
+The low uncertainty in system dynamics permits direct modeling and analysis within a number of powerful mathematical frameworks, including partial differential equations~\cite{Lighthill1955, Richards1956, payne1979freflo, aw2000resurrection}, ordinary differential equations~\cite{gipps1981behavioural, Bando1994, Bando1995, Treiber2000}, and queuing systems~\cite{miller1961queueing, heidemann1996queueing, van2007modeling}.
+In a few cases, control-theoretic performance bounds or optimal controllers can even be analytically derived.
+Even so, full autonomy is far from solved.
 In contrast, mixed autonomy suffers from additional challenges including interactions with humans of unknown or complex dynamics, partial observability from sensing limitations, and partial controllability due to the lack of full autonomy.
-However, these control theoretic performance bounds be employed as reference points when evaluating mixed autonomy systems.
-For mixed autonomy settings, these aspects are often prohibitively complex to characterize within a single mathematical framework.
+Therefore, a strict coupling between the mathematical modeling and the system evaluation is not sensible for studying mixed autonomy; in this article, we thus take a model-free approach.